 You don’t necessarily need to close down your pool for the entire winter.
 There’s good and bad to having your pool open year-round.
 If you’re someone living in a cold region and you experience harsher winters, understand that the regular pool season is typically between May and September.
 Just pay more attention to the actual temperatures at night than to the month of the year.
-If it gets colder than 30° F. or below at night, you need to start closing things down.
+If it gets colder than 30 degrees Fahrenheit or below at night, you need to start closing things down.

 Additionally, pay attention to the temperature limits of any pool cleaning robots you may have purchased.
 If it gets too cold and you leave the robot in the pool, you could damage it (perhaps permanently).
 Check the manufacturer’s instructions to be sure.

-In the off chance that you choose to skip pool repairs at this point, you’ll at least have a clear picture of what needs to be fixed once pool season comes back around.
+Think about it: If you invest in pool maintenance during the fall and winter, it’ll be in good shape when it warms up enough to begin using it again.
+It’s also likely to last throughout the winter without any huge problems cropping up.
+On the off chance that you choose to skip pool repairs at this point, you’ll at least have a clear picture of what needs to be fixed once pool season comes back around.
 That way, you can plan, prioritize, and avoid any last-minute, expensive surprises.

 It’s likely unnecessary to drain all of the water from your swimming pool before winter hits.
 First of all, you may not want to waste water.
 Conservation is a thing, after all.
 With that said, you’ll still want to drain the water out of your pool until the water line is below the pool skimmer.
 Doing so can help prevent freezing.